frace/git-passport/README.md

 >:_
 ```

-Add the path to the template directory into your `~/.gitconfig`:
+Add the Git template directory path into your `~/.gitconfig`:
 ```
 [init]
     templatedir = ~/.git/templates